SeanLausanne/Advanced-Software-Development-Assignments/README.md

-# CSCI5308-Assignments
+# Advanced Software Development Assignments

-This is the repository for Assignments of CSCI5308 Advanced Software Development.
+This is the repository for Assignments of CSCI5308 Advanced Software Development of Dalhousie University.

 ## Authors

-* Xiao Ling, B00877105, xz540782@dal.ca
+* Xiao Ling, B00877105, xsling28@gmail.com

 ## Assignment Information